teifip/gcp-api-client/README.md

 });
 ```

-The specified parameters are automatically inserted in the `path` value when the client is used to initiate requests.
+The specified parameters are automatically inserted in the request path when the client is used to initiate a request.
 Double braces are used to mark the parameters:

 ```javascript
 client.get('/storage/v1/b/{{bucket}}/o').then(processResponse);